-Will America be a country where people are considered less for what marks their minds or their bodies?
+Will America become a country where people are considered less for what marks their minds or their bodies?
 Or will we make sure that a person’s color, beliefs or disability does not say who they are or how they should be treated?

-All you have to do is believe.
+All we have to do is believe.

 Chris Haulmark for Congress, 2018.